-As most VET subjects are a two-year certificate course, they are not broken up into 4 units like VCE subjects.
-Therefore, VET subjects should only be taken at the beginning of Year 11.
-A subject change into a VET subject may prove very difficult or impossible for Semester 2 of Year 11 or at the beginning of Year 12 so students must choose wisely at the start of Year 11.
+As most VET subjects are a two-year certificate course, so should only be taken at the beginning of Year 11.
+A subject change into a VET subject may prove very difficult or impossible for Semester 2 of Year 11 or at the beginning of Year 12, so students must choose wisely at the start of Year 11.

-Penola Catholic College offers a wide range of VET subjects through a network of Registered Training Organisations (RTO) that includes Kangan Institute, Holmesglen, NCAT, Educational Living and IVET.
-While most of the courses are run on our Penola Broadmeadows Campus, in some cases students are required to attend one of the RTO sites for courses Penola does not run on-site.
-These RTO sites are off campus and VET subjects are taught at the RTO site usually on one day per week (Tues, Wed or Thurs).
+Penola Catholic College offers a wide range of VET subjects through a network of Registered Training Organisations (RTO) that includes Kangan Institute, Holmesglen, NCAT, Educational Living and IVET, as well as running VET subjects on our Penola Broadmeadows Campus.
+If Penola does not run your chosen VET course on-site, you would be required to attend one of the RTO sites offering the course, providing all this fits in with your VCE or VCAL timetable.

-Note: Students electing a VET program MUST provide their USI (Unique Student Identifier) code to the VET Co-Ordinator before the last day of the subject selection period or they cannot be accepted and enrolled in VET.
+Note: Students selecting a VCE VET MUST provide their USI (Unique Student Identifier) code to the VET Co-Ordinator before the last day of the subject selection period or they cannot be accepted and enrolled in VET.
 If they delay providing their USI, they will usually miss out on a place in their chosen VET Subject.